 The Commission has authorized a broad-ranging categorical exclusion within the City of Carmel (Categorical Exclusion E-77-13) that excludes from coastal permitting requirements most types of development not located along the beach and beach frontage of the City.
-Part of the proposed development, however, is not excluded under Categorical Exclusion E-77-13 because it involves demolition.
-The proposed addition / remodel is excluded.
+Part of the proposed development, however, is not excluded under Categorical Exclusion E-77-13 because it is located within a non-excluded area along Scenic Road.